-- 2 Choose an option from the New drop-down menu. - 3 Enter a name for your style in the Name field.

-- 4 Specify settings in the panes.
+- 2 Choose an option from the New drop-down menu. - 3 Enter a name for your style in the Name field. - 4 Specify settings in the panes.
+For information about App Studio options, see "App Studio output styles."
 For information about EPS options, see "Exporting a layout in EPS format."
 For information about PDF options, see "Exporting a layout in PDF format."
 For more information about ePub options, see "Exporting for ePub."
-For more information about Kindle options, see "Exporting for Kindle."

-- 5 Click OK.

-- 6 Click Save.
+For more information about Kindle options, see "Exporting for Kindle." - 5 Click OK. - 6 Click Save.